Dhanush0369/Foodie-AI/readme.md

 1. **Web Scraping**
    • Extract restaurant name, location, and contact info from the website using Selenium
-   • Automatically download menu PDFs
+   • Download menu PDFs from restaurant websites

 2. **Menu Parsing**
    • Parse PDF using `pdfplumber` and `re`